 Search and Query

-MarkLogic’s search and query capability makes it easier to find better answers in today’s multi-structured data.
-As the only Enterprise NoSQL database, MarkLogic gives organizations the ability to accelerate virtually any query over today’s complex data, thanks to sophisticated, best-in-class indexes.
+MarkLogic’s search and query capability makes it easier to find better answers in today’s complex heterogeneous data.
+As the only Enterprise NoSQL database, MarkLogic gives organizations the ability to accelerate virtually any query over all of your data, thanks to sophisticated, best-in-class indexes.
 These same indexes also power full-text search, and MarkLogic is consistently chosen to power enterprise search applications over other offerings from the world’s largest search engine companies.

 Better Answers in Today’s Data